rabbitmq/rabbitmq-website/site/release-notes/README-3.1.0.txt

 server
 ------
 bug fixes
-25385 check equivalence for dead-lettering related arguments 25463 fix logging of authentication mechanism on login failure 25518 fix handling of certain ASN.1 fields in SSL certificates
+25518 fix handling of certain ASN.1 fields in SSL certificates 25486 ensure we handle cross cluster resource alarms after a partition 25490 limit frequency with which the server invokes "df" or "dir" to
+      measure disc use
+25491 ensure we detect partitions in an idle cluster 25367 throttle in a more timely manner when reading large messages and
+      resource alarm goes off
+25463 fix logging of authentication mechanism on login failure 25385 check equivalence for dead-lettering related arguments

 enhancements
 24407 manual eager synchronisation of slaves
-25418 automatic eager synchronisation of slaves by policy 25488 allow exchange types plugins to validate bindings 25514 performance improvements in message store garbage collection 25504 25327 performance improvements in dead lettering 25517 more cross-cluster compatibility checks at startup 25302 performance improvements in slaves when consuming 25311 performance improvements requeuing persistent messages 25367 throttle in a more timely manner when reading large messages and
-      resource alarm goes off
-25373 memory-use improvement while fetching messages 25415 count total consumers queue.declare-ok, not "active" ones 25428 memory-use improvement in queue index
+25418 automatic eager synchronisation of slaves by policy 25358 cluster "autoheal" mode to automatically choose nodes to restart
+      when a partition has occurred
-24980 cut down size of stdout banner, ensure everything goes to logs 25247 allow "nodes" policy to change queue master 25358 cluster "pause minority" mode to prefer partition tolerance over
+25358 cluster "pause minority" mode to prefer partition tolerance over
       availability
-25358 cluster "autoheal" mode to automatically choose nodes to restart
-      when a partition has occurred
-25474 ensure partitions warning clears without needing to stop the
+19375 add x-max-length argument for queue length limits 25247 allow "nodes" policy to change queue master 25415 return total number of consumers in queue.declare-ok, not "active" ones 24980 cut down size of stdout banner, ensure everything goes to logs 25474 ensure partitions warning clears without needing to stop the
       winning partition
-25486 ensure we handle cross cluster resource alarms after a partition 25490 limit frequency with which the server invokes "df" or "dir" to
-      measure disc use
+25488 allow exchange types plugins to validate bindings 25517 more cross-cluster compatibility checks at startup 25513 support debugging for heavyweight gen_server2 state

+performance improvements
+25514 performance improvements in message store garbage collection 25302 performance improvements in slaves when consuming 25311 performance improvements requeuing persistent messages 25373 memory-use improvement while fetching messages 25428 memory-use improvement in queue index
-25491 ensure we detect partitions in an idle cluster 25513 support debugging for heavyweight gen_server2 state 19375 add x-max-length argument for queue length limits 25363 25364 25365 25366 25368 25369 25371 25386 25388 25429
+25504 25327 performance improvements in dead lettering 25363 25364 25365 25366 25368 25369 25371 25386 25388 25429
-      various performance improvements
+      various minor performance improvements

 management plugin